 Add the rest of the chopped onions and fry till the onions are a pinkish brown

-Now put in the chicken and the yogurt.
+Lower the heat and add the yogurt.
+Stir to mix and bring to simmer on low heat.
+Adjust for seasonings.
+I add a little sugar at this point.
+Now put in the chicken.
 Stir to mix and bring to simmer on medium heat.
+Add water if you need more gravy.
 Cover and cook for 25-30 mins at low heat until chicken is tender.

 To Make Punjabi Garam Masala used in Madhur Jaffrey's recipe: